 Ask yourself these questions.
 Does my personal website convey expertise, wisdom and leadership?
 Does it showcase my own commercial story and journey?
-Does it position me as a proven operator in business leadership, governance and growth?
+Does it position me as a proven operator in business leadership, governance, and growth?

-Immediately after they first speak with you, prospective members will look you up online, and visit your website to gain a greater understanding of your capabilities and proficiencies as a potential leadership advisor.
+Immediately after they first speak with you, prospective members will research you online and visit your website to gain a greater understanding of your capabilities and proficiencies as a potential leadership advisor.

-Choosing a Chair or consultant is a big deal.
-You can expect prospective members to do some level of fact-finding not only about your organization, but most certainly about you.
+Choosing a Chair or consultant is a critical decision.
+Expect prospective members to do some level of fact-finding about your organization and most certainly about you.

 Let your website showcase who you are, what you stand for, and what type of experience potential members and clients can expect.
-Talk a little about the types of members or clients you have, the industry categories that are closed, and the ones that are open and would represent a good fit for your group(s).
+Write about the types of members or clients you have, the industry categories that are closed, and the ones that are open and would represent a good fit for your group(s).
 Be completely authentic in language and tone.
 Let them know what they stand to gain in a straight no-nonsense manner.